Vision & Values

 Stone provides an exciting curriculum packed with inspirational and meaningful learning opportunities, where all children, irrespective of gender or ability, ethnicity or social circumstances are provided with a broad and balanced education.
 Our topic based approach to learning allows Stone pupils access to a deeply engaging and challenging curriculum.

-As part of our pupils’ broader education we aim to develop personal and moral values, including respect for other people, property, honesty and a respect for religious beliefs.
+As part of our pupils’ broader education we aim to develop personal and moral values including respect for other people and property, honesty and a respect for religious beliefs.
 Pupils learn to have an understanding of how their actions may affect others.
-Alongside this, we aim to develop the children’s understanding and appreciation of the multi-cultural society in which we live and to develop their tolerance for other races, religions and ways of life.
+Alongside this, we aim to develop the children’s understanding and appreciation of the multi-cultural society in which we live and to develop their tolerance for all races, religions and ways of life.
 The children are encouraged to work together for the needs of others in the local, national and international community through charitable acts of kindness.

 Throughout their time at Stone School we encourage pupils to value education for its own sake and acquire the skills and enthusiasm to view education as a lifelong process.